Sustaining Your School Garden – Taken from The Life Lab Garden Times, Spring 2002

 Form a steering committee for the garden program.
 This committee will help make short- and long-range plans for the garden, to ensure that it is properly funded, maintained and used by the school community.
 The steering committee should be made up of teachers, parents, administrators, students and staff.
 Getting the school custodian to join is a big plus.
 The steering committee should hold regular meetings throughout the year.

 Encourage a team of parents to participate as volunteers.
 Recruit parents of younger children who will stay in the school for several years.
 Volunteers can help teachers gather materials and teach garden lessons in small groups.
 They can also assist with general garden maintenance, fundraising and ordering supplies.
+For example, as the weather starts to turn poor and we head into fall, someone will likely need to rake or blow (you can get inspiration for leafblowers at thebestleafblowers.com) the leaves that start to cover the garden.
+This is important to ensure that any plants or grass underneath the leaves get as much sunlight as possible through the colder months.

 Inform the school community about the value of the garden.
 Hold celebrations, volunteer recognition parties and other events in the garden frequently.
 This gives the teachers a valuable opportunity to showcase student work inspired by the living laboratory of the school garden.
 Be sure to invite school board members and local politicians.